Skip to content

-There are multiple ways of filtering temporal data, and they are controlled by the mode property of the TimeSlider class.
+There are multiple ways of filtering temporal data, and they are controlled by the mode property of the TimeSlider component.
 You might want to display the data that only matches one single instance in time (using the instant mode, like in this sample), or you might want to define an open—or close-ended time window (using time-window, cumulative-from-start or cumulative-from-end).
-To define the entire time period within which to visualize your time-aware data, use the fullTimeExtent property of the TimeSlider widget.
+To define the entire time period within which to visualize your time-aware data, use the fullTimeExtent property.
 To set the current location of the thumbs, use the timeExtent property.
 Since this sample uses the instant mode, timeExtent's start and end parameters are set to the same date.
 The stops property is used to define where the thumbs will snap on the time slider when manipulated.
-The TimeSlider widget will update the view's timeExtent whenever the time slider's timeExtent changes.
-Setting the view property will affect any time-aware layer in the view.
+The TimeSlider component will update the scenes's timeExtent whenever the time slider's timeExtent changes.

 Use dark colors for code blocksCopy